To make sure you feel at home when enjoying a Norfolk Broads boat hire, here are a few boating terms and their meanings:

 Helmsman – this is the person driving the boat, remember no experience is required, with full tuition on offer before your depart the boat yard

 Lifejackets & Buoyancy Aids – provided that you are wearing one, these will help keep you afloat should you fall into the water.
-We also have a limited amount of dog lifejackets available (deposit required)
+We also have a range of dog lifejackets available for hire.

 Moor – meaning to stop and secure your boat to the bank via the mooring ropes